-- The ShoreTel IP560g telephone requires a gigabit-compatible Power over Ethernet (POE) power supply that complies with 802.3af.
+The ShoreTel IP560g telephone requires a gigabit-compatible Power over Ethernet (POE) power supply that complies with IEEE802.af.
 The 560g phone is a Class 3 device with a maximum consumption of 8.2 watts.
-Please use 8.2 watts for capacity planning with Gig POE switches. - The 560g phone is not compatible with the ShorePhone power adapter used with other ShoreTel phone models.
-The 560g model cannot be daisy-chained from the Button Box (BB24) as doing so may damage both the 560g IP phone and the BB24. - The ShoreTel IP560g telephone requires the use of Category 5e or Category 6 Ethernet cables.
+Please use 8.2 watts for capacity planning with Gig POE switches on multiple deployments.

+The 560g model requires more power than the other ShoreTel models, and thus the 560g phone is not compatible with the ShorePhone power adapter used with other ShoreTel phone models.

+The 560g model cannot be daisy-chained from the Button Box (BB24).
+The BB24 passthrough power is limited to Class 2 devices and the 560g is a Class 3 device.
+This means the BB24 cannot forward adequate power to an IP 560g phone.

+The ShoreTel IP560g telephone requires the use of Category 5e or Category 6 Ethernet cables.
 Using Category 5 Ethernet cables is not officially supported and may lead to lower connection speed and/or performance issues during high-data transfer scenarios.

-2.11.12ShorePhone-IP565g
+2.11.9 ShorePhone-IP565g